andrewyernau/VillagerAbuseSystem/README.md

 Download the latest version of the plugin from :
 * Modrinth: https://modrinth.com/plugin/villagerabusesystem
 * Spigot: Not added yet
-* Bukkit: Not added yet
+* Bukkit: Not added yet.

 Copy the VillagerAbuseSystem.jar file to your Minecraft server's plugins directory.
 Restart your server to load the plugin.